Deep Neural Networks with ReLU-Sine-Exponential Activations Break Curse of Dimensionality in Approximation on H\"older Class: Conclusion

 \section{Conclusion}

-In this paper, we construct neural networks with ReLU, sine and $2^x$ as activation functions that overcome the curse of dimensionality on the H\"{o}lder continuous function class defined on $[0,1]^d$.
+In this paper, we construct neural networks with ReLU, sine and $2^x$ as activation functions that overcome the curse of dimensionality { in approximation} on the H\"{o}lder continuous function class defined on $[0,1]^d$.
 The proposed $\relu$-sine-$2^x$ network functions are (generalized) differentiable, enabling us to apply SGD to train in practical learning tasks.

 There are several avenues for further study.
 First, due to the theoretical advantages established here, the practical performances of the $\relu$-sine-$2^x$ networks in real world applications deserves careful evaluations.
-Second, whether or not the generalization errors of $\relu$-sine-$2^x$ networks in supervised learning can break the curse of dimensionally on number of samples is also of immense current interest.
+Second, whether or not the generalization errors of $\relu$-sine-$2^x$ networks in supervised learning can break the curse of dimensionality { in approximation} on number of samples is also of immense current interest.